Eustress vs. Distress: Understanding Stress in Our Lives

 Distress: Feels overwhelming, anxiety-inducing, and draining.
 Triggers negative emotions and impairs focus.
 Physically, it leads to chronic muscle tension, fatigue, and weakened immunity.

 Listen to your body and mind!
-Does the challenge energize or deplete you?
-Does it fuel motivation or paralyze you with worry?
+Does the challenge energise or deplete you?
+Does it fuel motivation or paralyse you with worry?
 Eustress feels temporary and manageable, while distress feels persistent and overwhelming.
-Recognize your triggers and adjust your approach to reap the benefits of eustress and minimize the impact of distress.
+Recognise your triggers and adjust your approach to reap the benefits of eustress and minimise the impact of distress.
+Understanding what is the difference between Eustress and Distress can guide you in identifying these triggers.

 Managing Both Types of Stress: Strategies and Tips

-Managing both types of stress is important, so let’s look at the most effective strategies and tips to manage both, which should eventually help you harness the good and minimize the bad.
-(Stress, that is).
+Managing Eustress vs. Distress—both types of stress—is important, so let’s explore the most effective strategies and tips to manage both, which should eventually help you harness the good and minimize the bad (stress, that is).

 Understanding and Identification